Best Crypto Cards in Jamaica (2026)

 When Income Tax Might Apply

 Jamaica's individual income tax rates are 25% on the first JMD 6 million (approximately $38,700) of statutory income and 30% above that threshold.
 The annual tax-free threshold is JMD 1,500,096 (approximately $9,700).
 If TAJ classifies crypto trading as a business activity (frequent, systematic trading for profit), profits could be taxed as business income at 25-30%.
-Occasional card spending from a personal crypto portfolio would not meet this threshold.
-GCT (General Consumption Tax) is 15% on most goods and services.

 The Practical Reality

-Enforcement of crypto taxation in Jamaica is essentially non-existent.
+Enforcement of crypto taxation in Jamaica is near zero.
 TAJ's compliance infrastructure is focused on PAYE (Pay As You Earn) employment income, GCT collection, and real estate transfer tax.
 Crypto reporting is not required, no specific forms exist for digital asset disposals, and TAJ has no mechanism to track on-chain transactions.
-This may change as Jamaica develops its digital economy framework alongside JAM-DEX.

 Cashback TypeTax When ReceivedTax When Spent/SoldOptimal Strategy